START THE REGISTRATION PROCESS IN RaPS

-Any registration request made after the final add/drop deadline is an exception, regardless of when the first-course meeting is.
-If the exception is approved, you are assessed the $125 (up to $250) registration penalty fee.
+Any registration request made after the final add/drop deadline is an exception, regardless of when the first course meeting is.

 NOTE: Due to the design of the courses, some instructors will not allow students to add after the first class meeting.
 Please contact the instructor for permission prior to adding the course.